April 6, 2026

 1. They transfer process knowledge from people to systems.

 The most expensive thing about not having SOPs is what it costs when people leave or become unavailable.
 Every undocumented revenue process is a risk not in theory, but in practice.
 When a key person is unavailable, that process degrades or stops.
 When they leave the company, the knowledge they carried walks out with them.
 SOPs convert that knowledge into an asset the company owns.
+How key person dependency affects revenue resilience goes deeper on why this is one of the most consistently underestimated risks at the $5M-$20M stage.

 2. They make quality consistent and independent of which person executes.